Do you want to know what’s the best scope for AR-15?

 If that doesn’t sound appealing, you can install custom reticles yourself.
 Believe me when I say that Leupold has PLENTY you can pick.
 You get the quality that comes with the trademark gold ring without sacrificing the details that make it YOUR scope.

 No matter where you go, you can depend on it to provide the utmost aiming assistance.
 Rain, sleet or high humidity will fail to ruin your day thanks to the nitrogen sealing process the scope undergoes.
 Did you know that Leupold is who made this an industry standard?

 Don’t let the low price fool you.
 In this case, “cheap” does not mean “cheaply made”.
-Just as we expect from Leupold, you’re getting the best quality you can find for your AR-15.
+Just as I expect from Leupold, you’re getting the best quality you can find for your AR-15.
 While it doesn’t have the buzzy features more expensive ones do, it performs just as well.
 Why fight with bells and whistles that compensate for low performance when you can get a simple scope made right?

 Do you mostly use your rifle for home defense and security?
 Are you new to using a scope?
 Either way, this fixed scope is the best place to start.
 Working at 1x or 3 x, you won’t have to fumble with knobs to get the perfect shot.

 It takes away greater risk of human error so you don’t have to overthink your aim.
 Since protecting your animals from coyotes and foxes requires fast action, you don’t have time for adjustments.